glthr/DeMystify/README.md

 DeMystify is an unofficial open-source project graph-based analysis of the classic Myst game.
 In other words, it represents Myst as a graph.

-**Please note that the graph generator, written in Go, has not been released yet; it will be released in this repository in a couple of weekends (probably in April).**
+**Please note that the graph generator, written in Go, has not been released yet; it will be released in this repository on Sunday, May 11, 2025.
+Contributions will be welcomed!**

 ## The Myst Graph